James Robert Tyrrell: Legacy

 In his book Old Books, Old Friends, Old Sydney (1952) and its sequel Postscript: Further Bookselling Reminiscences (1957), Tyrrell has left us a record of a "formative period in Australian cultural history", principally the years 1888-1905.

-In a series of finely-honed observations, mainly in anecdotal form, these books provide portraits of the "bookfellows" that he knew: booksellers such as Robertson, Dymock and Wymark; writers such as Lawson, Paterson, Archibald, C. J. Dennis, Brennan and Brereton; artists and illustrators such as the Lindsays and Low; book collectors such as Mitchell and Dixon; book-loving public figures such as Parkes and Hughes; and international visitors to Sydney such as Twain and Stevenson.
+In a series of observations, mainly in anecdotal form, these books provide portraits of the "bookfellows" that he knew: booksellers such as Robertson, Dymock and Wymark; writers such as Lawson, Paterson, Archibald, C. J. Dennis, Brennan and Brereton; artists and illustrators such as the Lindsays and Low; book collectors such as Mitchell and Dixon; public figures such as Parkes and Hughes; and international visitors to Sydney such as Twain and Stevenson.

 Tyrrell was an avid bibliophile and a keen student and collector of Australiana.
 He had one of the largest private collections of books in Sydney.
-He purchased the vast photographic archive of Kerry & Co., "Sydney's largest photographic studio of the late 1800s and early 1900s".
+He purchased the vast photographic archive of Kerry & Co., "Sydney's largest photographic studio of the late 1800s and early 1900s."
 Tyrrell named his purchase The Tyrrell Collection and originally intended it to be displayed in a private museum of ethnography.
 In 1980, after this plan did not come to fruition, the collection finally passed to the Australian Consolidated Press, which in turn donated many of the images to major Australian museums and libraries, such as the Powerhouse Museum and the National Library of Australia.

 Reception

 Literary figures would often gather in Tyrrell's shops, which acted as stimulating cultural centres.
 For example, the roomy Castlereagh bookshop:

-became "a veritable treasurehouse" ... where artists, writers and collectors met to browse, to bargain or just to talk.
+became "a veritable treasurehouse" ... where artists, writers and collectors met to browse, to bargain, or just talk.
 It was crammed with paintings, prints, china, bronze, jade, ivories, coins, medals, and, of course, books.

 To express their gratitude several wrote poems, including: Henry Lawson's "The Song of Tyrrell's Bell" Kenneth Slessor's "In Tyrrell's Bookshop", and Roderic Quinn's "Tyrrell's Bookshop".